gecko984/trmf/README.md

 ## Usage
 `./tmrf -i input_file -o prediction_file -d delimeter -k rank -z horizon -l lags_set -s (if you want to use sparse algorithm) -m (if you want to match predicted series to last known values of true series) -b (if you want the program to to output the big recovered matrix rather than just the predicted values) -x lambda_x -w lambda_w -f lambda_f -e eta`

 * `-i input_file` - location of the input file.
 The file should be in CSV format with one line corresponding to one time series.
-Missing values can be marked by any non-numeric sequence of caracters, for example `NaN`, `#nan` or `bob`;
+Missing values can be marked by any non-numeric character, like `#` or 'n';
 * `-o prediction_file` - where to write the predictions;
 * `-d delimeter` - a character separatimg the values in the input file.
 For example `-d ,`;
 * `-k rank` - rank of the factorization;